-Measuring the color of nuts
+Measuring the colour of nuts

-Color determination of nuts – from the raw material to the end product
+Colour determination of nuts – from the raw material to the end product

-On the one hand, the different types of nuts naturally have different shades of color.
+On the one hand, the different types of nuts naturally have different shades of colour.
 For example, hazelnuts are light brown to dark brown, almonds are creamy white without skin or reddish-brown with skin, walnuts can be light brown to dark brown with some gray or black spots, cashews are usually ivory to slightly yellowish.

 1. Drying